F3YoD/Lighter-Than-Fast/README.md

 ## Description
 - You play a spaceship desparately crawling through the universe.
 You lack ressources and need to fight hostile vessels to steal *plasma*, a form of energy used to fuel weapons and engines

+## Technical side
+- We're using the `extern` keyword on two types of variables: the renderer and the fonts.
+We want both to stay in memory and to be accessible everywhere given the need to use them everywhere.
+- Macros have been defined in order to be able to use the `#variable` notation to assert the good creation of SDL elements.

 ## Data structure
 We define game entities such as ships, as types.